 The Engagements

-The Engagements are the highlight of the General Education Curriculum, a yearlong sequence of courses that introduce first-year students in the College to the liberal arts and sciences and celebrate learning.
+The Engagements are the highlight of the General Education Curriculum.
+They comprise a yearlong sequence of courses that celebrate learning while introducing first-year students to the liberal arts and sciences.

 Small, seminar-style courses that put you face-to-face with many of UVA's leading scholars and teachers, the Engagements are different from your typical first-year classes at UVA.
-They ask big questions, and invite you to think and talk about what you know and value.
-The Engagements, designed and taught by the College Fellows, emphasize individual and group projects and discussion in an engaging environment.
+They invite you to ask big questions, and to think and talk about what you know and value.
+Designed and taught by the College Fellows, the Engagements emphasize varied modes of discussion and individual and group projects in an interactive environment.

 Primer on the Engagements

-Click Each Link Below for Specific Topics Offered in Each Engagement Domain
+Click Each Link Below for Specific Topics Offered in Each Engagement Pillar

 A general education should help you explore our world through the lens of human creativity in its many forms.
 In their shaping of materials, language, space, and sound, artists, architects, writers, and composers reinterpret the world, showing us vital ways of thinking about our present, our past, and the natural world.
 We will explore how their work provokes our most visceral emotional responses and invites engaged intellectual reflection and interpretation.